Accountants versus lawyers - who are the better listeners?

 - 2 min read

 Client listening has become a strategic imperative across professional services, but its implementation varies significantly between accountancy and law firms.
-While both sectors recognize the value of feedback, their approaches, maturity levels, and internal challenges differ.
+While both sectors recognise the value of feedback, their approaches, maturity levels, and internal challenges differ.

 Structural Integration vs Cultural Resistance